mihirnvad/Fat-content-analysis/README.md

 - **Observed Statistic**: 51.4524
 - **P-value**: 0.1170

-Below we show the distrubution of minutes and the missingness of rating:
+Below we show the permutation distrubution of minutes and the missingness of rating:
 <iframe src="assets/missingness_minutes.html" width="800" height="600" frameborder="0"></iframe>

 **Conclusion**: The result is not statistically significant, so we fail to reject the null.
 This fails tosupports that **rating missingness is due to cooking time** (`minutes`), meaning people don’t forget to rate just because the recipe took longer.